 I caution that when determining your yoga studio name ensure you do the necessary due diligence as part of your yoga business blueprint.
 First off, choose a name that doesn’t conflict with other yoga studio names – especially locally.

-The way to do this is do a corporate search for your state or province.
-If you aren’t incorporating at the onset for whatever reason, the search will be useful because you may incorporate down the road.
-It would be a shame to lose your yoga studio name once you’ve built name-recognition.
+The way to do this is to do a corporate search for your state or province.
+If you aren’t incorporating at the onset for whatever reason, the search will be useful because you may incorporate it down the road.
+It would be a shame to lose your yoga studio name once you’ve built name recognition.

 Ways to name your yoga studio

 1. Use your given name

 You have a given name (i.e. Lisa Smith) and you can follow in the footsteps of lawyers and other professionals by titling your yoga studio with your name.
-If you’re well known (and liked) in your town, this is good option.
+If you’re well known (and liked) in your town, this is a good option.